Amendments and Minor Variations

 All Amendments are reviewed for approval and completion when a CCC application is made for the original Building Consent.

-This can be found on the MBIE Building website.
+This is on the MBIE Building Performance website here.

 What is a Minor Variation?

 This is a minor modification, addition, or variation to a Building Consent that does not deviate significantly from the Building Consent's plans and specifications.